polywock/globalSpeed/README.md

 ### V2.5.6
 - Feature: Added optional hotkeys for adjusting volume.
 - Feature: Added hotkey support for Picture-In-Picture mode (Chrome and Edge only).
-- Feature: Optional volume amplifier for pinned tabs.
+- Feature: Optional volume amplifier for pinned tabs (Chrome and Edge only).

 ### V2.5.X
 - Feature: Support for hidden audio elements.